Busting the top 10 myths on ASO and Review Management

 Conclusion

 Both ASO and review management are riddled with myths.
 It’s okay—in this day and age, it’s normal to question everything.
 These myths can easily misguide even the most diligent app developers.
+A bonus, by the way: a proven app review prompt that inspires action.

 If you want to learn more about ASO, you're in luck.
 On September 28th, we are hosting a workshop on this topic as part of our global virtual event App Mastery Connect 2023.
 Click on the banner below to save your spot for this session.